Roseinfire/HtmlS/README.md

 You finished a short study. <br>
 Give the project a star, if you would like to see more features!
 # Join development
-The simplest way to take part in this project is write new Html layout.<br>
+The simplest way to take part in this project is write an addition.<br>
-Read wiki to understand how to write additions. <br>
+Read project wiki to understand how to write additions. <br>
-Create new branch, write your addition and apply for contribution.<br>
+Fork the project, write your addition and apply for contribution.<br>
-Note that you can take part in the discussion about new features. <br>
+Note that you also can take part in the discussion about new features. <br>

 # Learn more